May Child Was Hurt in an Albuquerque Trucking Collision: What are my Rights and Responsibilities?

 Children who are Victims of Albuquerque Trucking Collisions Need to Have Their Rights Protected

 Large commercial trucks such as big rigs, 18 wheelers, tractor trailers, semis, double trailers, and other trucks are very powerful vehicles.
 This is particularly true on interstates and highways where large trucks gain momentum due to their sheer size, weight, and speed.
 When these large trucks collide with smaller passenger vehicles, the results can be disastrous and cause catastrophic injuries or wrongful death.
 This is particularly true when the occupants of the passenger vehicle are children.

-When an Albuquerque trucking collision causes injuries or damages to a child, you need to call the Caruso Law Offices, P.C. for a FREE consultation by dialing (505) 883-5000.
+When an Albuquerque trucking collision causes injuries or damages to a child, you need to call the NM Truck Accident Attorneys for a FREE consultation by dialing (505) 883-5000.
 Our experienced Albuquerque trucking collision lawyers know that children need to have their rights protected in a personal injury lawsuit right from the day of the crash.
 We work with accident reconstruction experts, trucking experts, and medical experts to represent you and fight for the maximum compensation you may be entitled to.

 When Children Get Hurt, Parents and Guardians Have Legal Responsibilities